-4. Calibrate Using the QC Phantoms
+4. Calibrate Using the QC Phantom

-i.
+a.
 Once the Calibration Standard has been marked, the following dialog box pops up:

-ii.
-Use the arrow buttons to move the scanner arm on the QC Phantom so that the laser positioning dot is on the X (marked C in the figure below).
+b.
+Use the arrow buttons to move the scanner arm so that the laser positioning dot is on the dot marked C on the QC Phantom (see figure below).

-- iii.
-Verify that the Phantom is straight by using the arrow buttons to move the laser to the X marked D in the figure above.
-Re-position the Phantom if it is not straight. - iv.
-Move the laser back to the X marked C. - v.
-Press to mark point C. - vi.
-The scanner arm will automatically move to the approximate location of point D. - vii.
-Press to mark point D. The dialog box closes. - viii.
+- c.
+Press to mark point C. - d.
+The scanner will automatically move to the approximate location of point D. Move the laser to point D. - e.
+Press to mark point D. - f.
 As soon as the Phantom is positioned and marked, an Alert dialog box pops up.
 Wait while the source ramps up.
 The dialog box will automatically close when the X-ray source is ready.